Several pairs of eyes dedicated to each project

 Science and Education Technical Consultant

-Whether setting off rockets, exploding chemical volcanoes, or making circuits come to life, look out because Greg’s experiential approach to teaching is sure to be memorable.
+Whether he is setting off rockets, exploding chemical volcanoes, or making circuits come to life, look out, because Greg’s experiential approach to teaching is sure to be memorable.
 Greg has applied his passion for science to the classroom for over 15 years.
-Whether teaching Grades 7-12 Biology, Chemistry or Physics in a traditional classroom setting or Environmental Science as part of an outdoor expedition, Greg’s captivating hands-on approach has realized very positive results.
+Whether he is teaching Grades 7-12 biology, chemistry or physics in a traditional classroom setting or evironmental sience as part of an outdoor expedition, Greg’s captivating hands-on approach has realized very positive results.